 There are several authorities that may permit UNSOLICITED gifts to be accepted on behalf of the Department.
 However, in each case, there are strict criteria that must be met, usually in advance of receiving the gift.
 Examples include:

 Again, personnel should consult with local ethics counsel prior to accepting any gift on behalf of the Department.

-Important - Political Appointees who have signed the President's Ethics Pledge may have additional restrictions.(See Special Interest Topics under the Ethics Topics tab.)
+Important - Political Appointees who have signed the President's Ethics Pledge may have additional restrictions.(See Other Ethics Topics under the Ethics Topics tab.)